ably/spaces/README.md

 const client = new Realtime.Promise({key: "<API-key>", clientId: "<client-ID>"});
 const spaces = new Spaces(client);
 ```
+You can use [basic authentication](https://ably.com/docs/auth/basic) i.e. the API Key directly for testing purposes, however it is strongly recommended that you use [token authentication](https://ably.com/docs/auth/token) in production environments.

-You can create an Ably client with just an API key, however to use Spaces you must also set a [`clientId`](https://ably.com/docs/auth/identified-clients) so that clients are identifiable.
+To use Spaces you must also set a [`clientId`](https://ably.com/docs/auth/identified-clients) so that clients are identifiable.
 If you are prototyping, you can use a package like [nanoid](https://www.npmjs.com/package/nanoid) to generate an ID.

-#### CDN
+#### Option 2: Using a CDN

 You can also use Spaces with a CDN, such as [unpkg](https://www.unpkg.com/):